Measuring heights for The Egg Drop Project using a clinometer

 Imagine that it's income tax time, and as many families do, they spread their income tax files all over the kitchen table.
 Generally, because there's so much attention required, those papers will remain there for days or until the task and deadline is dealt with.
 This provides time to organize, collate, review, evaluate and cross reference when it's open and accessible.
 Now imagine having to pack up those income tax files every 40 minutes just to start all over again in another space and time.
 How frustrating.
 Students deal with this all the time.
 They are just getting into their flow of thinking when it's not long before the bell's ringing and it's time to pack up quickly and go.
 This is what happens when working with squeezed expectations of heavy rotary class schedules.
 Can you imagine how difficult it must be for many students?
 It can be very frustrating and for students with organizational skill deficits, it can be catastrophic.

 Empathizing with our student's learning regimes will provide us with insights to better provide optimal learning environments.
-Remember that if we want students to be relevant in society, we have to be providing them with relevant learning opportunities.
+Remember that if we want students to be relevant in society, we have to be provide them with relevant learning opportunities.
 It's the only way!

 My Concern for the Term, Authentic Learning

 Recently, I've observed school boards and educators starting to use the term "authentic learning" in their everyday vocabulary.
 It's a new buzz word.My concern is that the idea of "authentic learning" could eventually be mandated to unprepared teachers and systems and this fantastic model of learning will not be genuinely embraced.
 I've even read that some believe that by referring to "real world" examples is an authentic learning approach.
 This is far from the truth.
 It's a genuine inference or mental gympse which is vicarious at best.
 It can be useful, but it's not an authentic process.